opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 The Local SP container needs to be started with the environment variable `SIMULATION=false`, as is the case in [docker-compose.yml](./opil_server_sp_install.md#dockercomposelocalran).

-Prepare a following docker-compose to start both Central and Local SP:
 IML map will be started and you can command the robot through rviz by pressing 2D Nav Goal button and clicking the point on the map.
 To change the map prepare `testmap.yaml`, `testmap.png`, `amcl_testmap.yaml`, `testmap.world` as explained [previously](#simmap).